open-xml-templating/docxtemplater/README.md

 Here is the list of existing modules:

-Pro modules (developped by docxtemplater core team members):
+Modules developped by docxtemplater core team members :

 -	Image module using the syntax: `{%image}`, https://docxtemplater.com/modules/image/
 -	Html Module to insert formatted text in a docx document https://docxtemplater.com/modules/html/
 -	Slides Module to create multiple slides dynamically https://docxtemplater.com/modules/slides/
 -	Subtemplater Module to include a document inside an other document https://docxtemplater.com/modules/subtemplate
--	Table module to create beautiful tables https://docxtemplater.com/modules/table
+-	Word-Run Module to include raw runs (<w:r>) inside the document.
+This makes it possible to include styled text without having to remove the enclosing paragraph like in the {@rawXml} tag. https://docxtemplater.com/modules/subtemplate
+-	Error Location Module to show the errors in the template with comments inside the template https://docxtemplater.com/modules/error-location

 User contributed modules :